THE CRAZY GANG (EARTH-238)

 TRANSPORTATION: A flying teapot

-HISTORY: (Marvel Superheroes#377) Captain Britain and Jackdaw arrive on Earth-238 in the middle of a bank robbery being carried out by a number of characters dressed like playing crads.
-The heroes land in the vault, and spy a clown, two men in top hat and tails and a tall man in armour standing in the middle of hole in the wall.
-With no doubt that he is facing a group of criminals, Captain Britain launches into the fight, and the clown, called Coco by one of the Tuxedo men, orders the matched pair to attack.
-The Conjurors fire energy blasts from their walking sticks, throwing the hero back across the room.
-He comes back at them, and while Jackdaw distracts Coco, the Captain brings the twins down.
-However the Jack of Hearts is made of stronger stuff, taking a blow from Captain Britain without flinching before sending the hero flying out the room.
+HISTORY: (Marvel Super Heroes#377) - Transported across the dimensional void by King Arthur, Captain Britain and Jackdaw arrived on Earth-238 to find themselves in the middle of a bank robbery being carried out by strangely clad crooks.
+The heroes appeared in the vault, and spotted a clown, two men in top hat and tails and a tall man in armour standing in the middle of a hole in the wall.
+With no doubt that he was facing criminals, Captain Britain launched into the fight, and the clown, called Coco by one of the tuxedo men, ordered the matched pair, the Conjurors, to attack.
+They fired energy blasts from their walking sticks, throwing the hero back across the room, but he rallied and raced towards them once more.
+While Jackdaw distracted Coco, the Captain downed the twins, but the Jack of Hearts proved to be made of stronger stuff, taking a blow from Captain Britain without flinching, before striking back hard enough to send the hero flying out the room.

-Before he can rejoin the fray, Captain Britain is confronted by the rest of the Gang - the leader Mad Jim Jaspers, the silent Executioner, the squat and ugly Queen of Hearts, and a chuckling midget dressed as a school boy (this is the counterpart of Earth 616's Tweedledope, but this incarnation is never named).
-Jaspers informs the hero that he should not have interfered with their robbery and asks the Queen of Hearts what should be done with him.
-She succinctly sums up her feelings: "Orf wiv 'is 'ead!"
+Before he could rejoin the fray, Captain Britain was confronted by the rest of the Gang - the leader Mad Jim Jaspers, the silent Executioner, the squat and ugly Queen of Hearts, and a chuckling dwarf dressed as a school boy (this is the counterpart of Earth 616's Tweedledope, but this incarnation is never named).
+Informing the hero that he should not have interfered with their robbery, Jaspers asked the Queen of Hearts what should be done with the interloper, and she responded: "Orf wiv 'is 'ead!"

-The Executioner moves forward to carry out sentance with his huge axe, only to be flung backwards out the window by the hero testing out his new powers (Merlyn altered Captain Britain's powers during the trip between dimensions) and expanding his forcefield violently.
-As the hero leaps out after his opponent, Jaspers orders the rest of the gang outside in pursuit.
-The Twins take pot-shots at their high flying antagonist, before Jaspers calls him closer to Earth in an attempt to parlay.
-But this proves to be a ruse, allowing Mad Jim to throw an exploding tea pot at Captain Britain.
-Jackdaw witnesses this and uses his mental powers to make the Twins drop their weapons.
-While this ruse only lasts a few seconds before the spell is broken by Tweedledope, it allows the elf to steal the twin's wand guns.
-The Crazy Gang pursues him, but are knocked off their feet when Captain Britain hurls their ill gotten (and somewhat heavy) gains at them.
+The Executioner moved forward to carry out sentance with his huge axe, but was flung backwards out the window by the hero testing out his new powers (Merlyn altered Captain Britain's powers during the trip between dimensions) and expanding his forcefield violently.
+As the hero leapt out after his opponent, Jaspers ordered the rest of the gang outside in pursuit.
+The Conjurors took pot-shots at their high flying antagonist, before Jaspers called the hero closer to the ground in an attempt to parlay.
+However, this proved to be a ruse, allowing Mad Jim to throw an exploding tea pot at Captain Britain.
+Jackdaw witnessed this and used his mental powers to make the Conjurors drop their weapons.
+Though Jackdaw's influence was broken within seconds by Tweedledope, it allowed the elf to steal the twin's wand guns.
+The Crazy Gang pursued the elf, but were knocked off their feet when Captain Britain hurled their ill gotten (and somewhat heavy) gains at them.

-The sound of approaching sirens signals an end to the fight.
-The Crazy Gang head for their flying teapot under cover of a smokescreen.
-Informing Dormouse, the pilot, to make sure the police see them so that they know who was behind the robbery, Jaspers and his gang vanish into the night, leaving a bewildered pair of heroes behind them.
+The sound of approaching sirens signalled an end to the fight.
+The Crazy Gang headed for their flying teapot under cover of a smoke bomb.
+Informing Dormouse, the pilot, to make sure the police saw them so that they would know who was behind the robbery, Jaspers and his gang vanished into the night, leaving a bewildered pair of heroes behind them.

-(Marvel Superheroes#387) As Captain Britain is losing his first battle with the Fury, Mad Jim Jaspers arrives in the Crazy Gang's Teapot Helicopter, and tells him to climb aboard to have everything explained to him.
+(Marvel Superheroes#387) - Some weeks later, as the world became engulfed in reality-warping chaos and Captain Britain was losing a battle with the hero-killing Fury, Mad Jim Jaspers arrived in the Crazy Gang's Teapot Helicopter, and told the hero to climb aboard so he could learn why the world had suddenly gone insane.

-(Marvel Superheroes#388) Captain Britain listens as Jaspers explains that all the craziness on the Crooked World is down to him, a superpowerful mutant able to warp reality with his mind.
-While we do not see any other members of the Crazy Gang during this exposition, the ever changing world in which they converse is contained within the Teapot.
-Eventually the weirdness overcomes Britain's senses, and he flees, falling out of the helicopter into the heroes graveyard.
-Dormouse is just visible piloting as he falls from the craft.
+(Marvel Superheroes#388) - Captain Britain listened as Jaspers explained that all the craziness on the Crooked World was down to him, a superpowerful mutant able to warp reality with his mind, even as the interior of the teapot warped, showing itself to contain a twisted world all in itself.
+None of the other members of the Crazy Gang were visible during this exposition.
+Eventually the weirdness overwhelmed Britain's senses, and he fled, falling out of the helicopter into a superhero graveyard, his descent witnessed by Dormouse as he continued to pilot the teapot.

-(Daredevils#1) We see members of the Crazy Gang amongst the memories of the Crooked World being prepared by Merlyn to be placed back into the resurrected Captain Britain.
+(Daredevils#1) - Members of the Crazy Gang were amongst the memories of the Crooked World prepared by Merlyn to be placed back into the resurrected Captain Britain.

-(Daredevils#6-BTS) Lord Mandragon obliterates the entire universe of Earth-238, presumably wiping out the Crazy Gang, as well.
+(Daredevils#6, BTS) - Lord Mandragon obliterated the entire Reality-238, presumably wiping out the Crazy Gang as well.

-(Mighty World of Marvel#10) In the full throws of the Earth 616 Jaspers' Warp, Captain Britain is temporarily made to believe he never left the Crooked World, and that he and his allies are under attack by the Junkyard the Walked Like a Man, the Status Crew and the Crazy Gang, most of the latter group riding in a flying tea cup.
+(Mighty World of Marvel#10) - In the full throws of the Earth 616 Jaspers' Warp, Captain Britain was temporarily made to believe that he never left the Crooked World, and that he and his allies were under attack by the Junkyard the Walked Like a Man, the Status Crew and the Crazy Gang, most of the latter group riding in a flying tea cup.

 COMMENTS: Created by David Thorpe, Paul Neary and Alan Davis.